ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ```

 ### 2. Run
-The Kubernetes manifest is

-We are creating two Kubernetes resources here, deployment and a service.
-In deployment.yaml file you need to modify two things
- - Image location
- - Environmental variable STT_SERVICE_ENDPOINT

-Here is a sample deployment.yaml file and highlighted the text you might want to replace.
+The Kubernetes manifest is in the `deployment` subdirectory.
+There are two Kubernetes resources: a Deployment and a Service.
+Below is Deployment manifest, from `deployment/deployment.yaml`.
 ```
 apiVersion: apps/v1
 kind: Deployment